DIKU-EDU/kudos/docs/kernel-overview.rst

 Virtual Memory
 --------------

-The virtual memory subsystem in Kudos affects the whole kernel, interacts with hardware and also with the userland.
+The virtual memory subsystem in KUDOS affects the whole kernel, interacts with hardware and also with the userland.

 The VM subsystem is responsible for all memory handling operations in the